All India Anna Dravida Munnetra Kazhagam: J. Jayalalithaa era (1989–2016)

-In the 1989 general election, the party allied with the Indian National Congress (INC), and the alliance won 39 of 40 seats it contested in Tamil Nadu and Puducherry.
-In January 1991, the Chandra Shekhar-led central government dismissed the Karunanidhi-led state government on charges that the constitutional machinery in the state had broken down.
-After Rajiv Gandhi's death, the AIADMK-led Alliance swept the 1991 assembly election and regained power.
 On 24 June 1991, Jayalalithaa was sworn in as the chief minister of Tamil Nadu, becoming the second actress to become the chief minister in the Republic of India.
 She also became the second female chief minister of Tamil Nadu after M.G.R.'s wife, V. N. Janaki Ramachandran.
 Political observers have ascribed the landslide victory to the anti-incumbent wave arising out of the assassination of the former prime minister by suspected Tamil separatists fighting for a homeland in neighbouring Sri Lanka.